askmeegs/askmeegs/README.md

 - I'm Megan.
 I'm a developer who is passionate about making other developers' lives better. 💖
 - I currently lead a competitive evaluations team for Google Cloud. ☁️
-- (Before that, I worked a lot with containers and Kubernetes.) ☸️
+- I also work a lot with containers and Kubernetes. ☸️
-- I enjoy: making fun demos, talking with other developers, writing, and playing music. 🎸
+- I enjoy: talking with other developers, writing, TTRPGs, and playing music. 🎸

 `✨ my skills ✨`